 A Rural Mountain Town

 We are located in the small destination town called Joseph at nearly the end of the road in Northeastern Oregon.
 Sometimes we’re asked, “What are you on the way to?” and we have to stifle a laugh because, really, we’re not on the way to anywhere.
 You could say we’re centrally located between Enterprise, Oregon, and Wallowa Lake, but there’s a lot more.
 We are on the edge of a number of important places.
 Natural beauty, for example.
 The Wallowa-Whitman National Forest and the Eagle Cap Wilderness with numerous opportunities for hiking, bird and wildlife watching, wildflower identification and horseback riding.
 And we’re less than two miles from the northern shore of Wallowa Lake, a popular summer spot for waterskiing, boating, fishing, kayaking, and (if you like mountain lakes) swimming and high altitude SCUBA diving.

 But there’s more than the natural beauty.
 The weekly Saturday Farmers Market begins in late Spring and features local produce and other locally made items.
 There are festivals and events nearly every weekend from June through September ranging from the juried Wallowa Valley Festival of Arts to the classic western Chief Joseph Days Rodeo and even a Swiss-Bavarian style Alpenfest celebrating Oregon’s Alps, the Wallowa Mountains.

 The local shops and restaurants are part of our vibrant community too.
 With no large franchises in the entire Wallowa County, how locals survive can be a mystery to people that are not from here.
 But you can find most anything at the small independent stores (or if you were here long enough, it could be ordered in for you).
 And you’ll enjoy our shopkeepers and business owners who can give you their own spin on their favorite local places to go and things to do.
 Our restaurants are casual and comfortable with everything from prime rib to vegan fare.
 You’ll find that Wallowa County plays a significant role in the Eastern Oregon Brews Byway.
-The valley boasts two fine microbreweries, Terminal Gravity Brewing and Mutiny Brewing Company.
-And Stein Distillery produces its wares from local water and ingredients.
+The valley boasts a fine microbrewery, Terminal Gravity Brewing.
+And the Joseph-based international award-winning Stein Distillery produces its wares from local water and ingredients.

 Art Town Experience